nmquijada/tormes/README.md

 ### Update: 08-April-2020: New version released!
 We have just launched TORMES *version 1.1*, that fixes problems from the former version and that allows to include already assembled genomes in the analysis.
 This genomes can be analyzed by TORMES alone or in combination with raw sequencing data.
-The inclusion of genomes in the pipeline can broaden your projects, by for instance including genomes that were sequenced from a technology different to Illumina and/or those that can be downloaded from your favorite repository (CBI, PATRIC, etc.).
+The inclusion of genomes in the pipeline can broaden your projects, by for instance including genomes that were sequenced from a technology different to Illumina and/or those that can be downloaded from your favorite repository (NCBI, PATRIC, etc.).
 Additionally, you can couple TORMES with your metagenomic analysis, for a downstream analysis of the Metagenomic Associated Genomes (MAGs).

 <br>